mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 essentially, on its previous course.

-The Referee should assign any potential paradox a strength of between 2 and 12, with 2 being a very minor ‘blip’ and 12 being a catastrophic change to future events.
-To correct the paradox the psion must spend a number of Psi points equal to the paradox’s strength and make a successful Temporal Manipulation roll.
+The Referee should assign any potential paradox a strength of between 2 and 12, with 2 being a very minor 'blip' and 12 being a catastrophic change to future events.
+To correct the paradox the psion must spend a number of Psi points equal to the paradox's strength and make a successful Temporal Manipulation roll.
 If successful, then the paradox is either completely mitigated or its strength (and therefore consequences) reduced by the amount of